 These fascinating facts crowned Sibuyan as the Galapagos of Asia.

-Drive around scenic coastlines of Sibuyan Island
+Drive around the scenic coastlines of Sibuyan Island

 Experience true wilderness with a climb to Mt.
 Guiting-Guiting

 Mt.
 Guiting-Guiting, G2 for short, is the highest peak in Romblon province soaring at 2,058 meters above sea level.
 Aside from being the densest forest in the Philippines, Mt.
 Guiting-Guiting is the only mountain with a complete habitat type on its slope.
 This means that the mountain houses a full range of forest gradient consisting of mangrove, lowland forest, higher montane forest with resin-bearing trees, heathlands at the ridges, and grasslands.
 To protect its chain of unspoiled ecosystems, Mt.
 Guiting-Guiting was proclaimed a national park in 1996.

 Mt.
 Guiting-Guiting dominates Sibuyan Island and hosts 100-year-old timber trees.
 Found deep in the forest are ironwoods, locally known as tiga.
 As its name suggests, these are trees are hard like steel.
 Some houses and other structures built more than a century ago, but are still standing today were made from ironwoods.

 To see breathtaking landscapes and vibrant wildlife as far as your naked eyes can, go scale up Mt.
 Guiting-Guiting.
 But be prepared.
 This mountain is known as one of the most difficult hikes in the Philippines with its steep and jagged trail.

 If you’re not into mountain climbing, this island also offers a variety of engaging nature activities such as chasing waterfalls, river trekking, scuba diving, snorkeling, beach bumming, and birdwatching.
 I promise, you won’t run out of things to do in Sibuyan Island!